hammerlab/epidisco/docs/running-on-coclobas.md

 engine.
 This box will serve as the interface between your workflow and GCloud's running of them.

-You'll need the GCloud command line utility, installed [from here](https://cloud.google.com/sdk/downloads#interactive).
+You'll need the GCloud command line utility, installed and initialized [from here](https://cloud.google.com/sdk/downloads#interactive).

 Download our setup script and use it to create a GCloud box: